qeffects/helium/README.md

 	love.graphics.printf("Pressed? "..tostring(state.pressed),0,view.h/2-5,view.w,'center')
 end
 ```
-Is the rendering code, it works more or less like a mini window of a love.draw()

 ### Additional details:
 **view** is a table that holds the information about the position and size of an element